lithiumtech/lithium-sdk/templates/project/res/layouts/README.md

 This directory contains layout files.

-Layout files are xml files that end with the `.layout.xml` file extenstion.
+Layout files are xml files that end with the `.layout.xml` file extension.

 Layout files contain information about the rows and columns that exist on a given page.
 Every Quilt you define (in `res/quilts`) must specify 1 (and only 1) layout to determine what columns it can add compoents to.